stan-dev/design-docs/designs/0013-profiling.md

 # Profiling on the Stan model level
 [stan-model-profiling]: #stan-model-profiling

 A user defines profiling sections inside a model by writing `profile("profile-section-name");`.
 The argument to `profile()` is always a string literal.
-A profile will measure execution time and other AD information for all expressions in the Stan lines where the profile is in scope.
+A profile will measure execution time and other AD information for all expressions for the Stan lines for which the profile is in scope.

 An model with examples of its usage is shown below: